 In its storied past, the building saw time as a morgue, a bordello, a telegraph office, a speakeasy and a cigar factory.
 During refurbishing work in the 1980s, the floor boards were taken up to reveal the bones of between 15-18 people.
-Among them, a gravestone for a young woman named Elvira Edmunds was discovered.
-Miss Edmunds left the world in 1822 at the tender age of 21, her tomb marker now sits beside the pool table for eternity, or at least presumably until the bar changes hands again.
+Among them, a gravestone for a young woman named Elvira Drew was discovered.
+Elvira was married, in her mid-teens, to an abusive, alcoholic man in his fifties.
+Elvira left the world in 1822 at the tender age of 19, hanged on winter solstice nearly two hundred years ago for killing her husband- self-defense wasn’t a valid argument at the time.
+Her tomb marker now sits beside the pool table for eternity, or at least until the bar undergoes another renovation.

 Another gravestone in the bar underneath the old hanging tree belongs to Reba I. Sawyer, a Key West native who lived from 1900 to 1950.
 Upon her death, her husband found scandalous letters between his wife and another man.
 The letters detailed their trysts, and how they would arrange to meet at Captain Tony’s Saloon.
 The widowed husband dragged his cheating partner’s tombstone from the cemetery into the bar, placed it under the tree, and supposedly said “this is where she wanted to be, so this is where she will stay”.

 There are far more bodies under the floor than there are gravestones- some graves are flush with the current floor level, and some rest beneath it.
 So wherever you step, you’re walking on someone’s grave.
 And before you leave, make sure to say goodbye to the resident skeleton, now propped up and fashionably dressed inside the bar.

 Down the street from the famous Sloppy Joes.